In Trump, Hungary's Viktor Orban Has A Rare Ally In The Oval Office

 "George Soros is the emblematic Jewish capitalist," Heisler says.
 "To make a campaign with his face, his smile, this is playing with fire."

 Soros founded Central European University, which he created as a bridge between post-communist eastern and central Europe and the more open West.
-Orban's administration has expelled the institution from Hungary, claiming it's forcing multiculturalism on a country that doesn't want it.
+Orban's administration has expelled the institution from Hungary, claiming it is forcing multiculturalism on a country that doesn't want it.

 CEU is an American institution, but Orban doesn't seem concerned about upsetting the U.S. It's not the first time.
 Late last year, his administration refused an American extradition request for two suspected Russian arms dealers, instead sending them back to Russia.

 The White House says it hopes to use Orban's visit as an opportunity to lure Hungary away from Russia and China by signing agreements on arms and natural gas.
-But in a letter to Trump, members of the Senate Foreign Relations Committee said they want Orban to address his country's "downward democratic trajectory and the implications for U.S. interests in Central Europe."
+But in a letter to Trump last week, members of the Senate Foreign Relations Committee said they want Orban to address his country's "downward democratic trajectory and the implications for U.S. interests in Central Europe."

 The European Union has also issued warnings to Hungary about its backsliding on democracy, but Orban has faced no serious punishment.

-Instead, says Scheppele, the Hungary expert at Princeton, he's inspiring nationalists across the world.
+Instead, says Scheppele, the Hungary expert at Princeton, he is inspiring nationalists across the world.

 "Orban uses a language that's like a dog whistle not just in his own country but to autocrats and right-wing nationalists everywhere in the world," she says.
-"He's created in plain sight an autocratic regime in the middle of the EU, winning what look like real elections, passing what look like real laws ...
+"He's created in plain sight an autocratic regime in the middle of the EU, winning what look like real elections, passing what look like real laws. ...
 Other autocrats want to know, how do you do it?"